Top 10 One Team NBA Players In the League History

 Tim Duncan is the best player The Spurs ever had

 Even though a lot of pressure was on his shoulders, Duncan quickly established himself as one of the best power forwards and centers.
 His performances led the Spurs to five titles in his almost two-decade-long career!
 Unlike many other NBA stars, Duncan was a team player who never chased numbers.
 His most important quality was consistency, which made him average a career double-double in points and rebounds.
-Tim Duncan might be the best power forward in history and is by far the most modest one.
+Tim Duncan might be the best power forward in history and is by far the most modest.

 4. Bill Russell